washingtonstateuniversity/WSUWP-Build-Plugins-Public/the-events-calendar/readme.txt

 == Description ==

+Create and manage your calendar of events with ease.
+Get professional-level quality and features backed by a team you can trust.
+The Events Calendar will help take your site to the next level.

+The Events Calendar is built and supported by WordPress artisans Modern Tribe.
+Looking for additional functionality including recurring events, ticket sales, publicly submitted events, new views, Facebook event integration and more? <a href="http://m.tri.be/2a">Check out the available add-ons.</a>

 ><strong>A note about support:</strong> We’re here to help troubleshoot bugs, but should set expectations early that the support forums at WordPress.org are only checked once a week.
 Please read our <a href="http://wordpress.org/support/topic/welcome-the-events-calendar-users-read-this-first?replies=3">sticky post</a> before creating a new thread.
 >
 > Users looking for more timely/in-depth support are encouraged to check out <a href="http://m.tri.be/mj" target="_blank" title="[new window]">Events Calendar PRO</a>.

-Create and manage events with ease.
-Get professional-level quality and features backed by a team you can trust.
-The Events Calendar will help take your site to the next level.

-The Events Calendar is built and supported by WordPress artisans Modern Tribe.
-Looking for additional functionality including recurring events, ticket sales, publicly submitted events, new views, Facebook event integration and more? <a href="http://m.tri.be/2a">Check out the available add-ons.</a>

 = BUILT SOLID & SUPPORTED =